MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 ### Version 2.73.136.0

 This version of SEMM includes:

 - The ability for audio to be disabled on Surface Hub2S using SEMM.
-- Support to Surface Pro X for Dock 2.
+- Support for Surface Pro X for Dock 2.
-- Support to UEFI Manager for Dock 2-related operations.
+- Support for UEFI Manager for Dock 2-related operations.
 - A Surface Go reset package bug fix.
 - Support for migrating Surface Hub 2 devices from Windows 10 Team OS to Windows 10 Pro or Enterprise.

 ### Version 2.71.139.0

 This version of SEMM adds support for Surface Dock 2 management features for Surface Book 3, Surface Laptop 3, and Surface Pro 7.
 It includes:

 - The ability to enable audio (lock/unlock), and Ethernet and USB ports.
 - The ability to create dock packages for both authenticated and unauthenticated hosts.

 ### Version 2.70.130.0

 This version of SEMM includes:

 - Support for Surface Go 2.
 - Support for Surface Book 3.
 - Bug fixes.